 Medical School Admission

-There is a difference between having a felony conviction and being charged with a felony that was later either dropped or lowered to a misdemeanor.
+Some schools look at having a felony conviction while others also include being charged with a felony even if it is later either dropped or reduced to a misdemeanor style=”font-weight: 400;”>.

-However, even if charges are dropped, having a felony charge may still appear on a background check, especially if persons had been fingerprinted.
-There is a national fingerprint database that is frequently accessed by medical schools in a background check.
-Again, it depends on the school.
+Even if charges are dropped, having a felony charge may still appear on the background check, especially if fingerprints were taken.
+Many medical schools use a national fingerprint database when doing a background check.

 The Association of American Medical Colleges (AAMC) uses a national background check service for member schools.

-A factor in any felony conviction is the nature of the crime.
-There is a general reluctance on the part of medical schools to admit students who may later not be able to become licensed or obtain necessary credentials to practice medicine.
+Of course, the type of felony does make a difference.
+Medical schools are reluctant to admit students who may later not be able to obtain a license or the necessary credentials to practice medicine.

-Drug related offense may seem like lesser crimes.
-The concern is that there is a higher rate of drug abuse among doctors, who have easy access to drugs.
+For a drug-related offense, which might seem minor, there is a concern about the higher rate of drug abuse among doctors, who have easy access to drugs.

-Before a new doctor can prescribe controlled substances, they must be granted a Drug Enforcement Administration certificate of registration.
-This can be difficult to accomplish.
+Following medical school, a new doctor must be granted a Drug Enforcement Administration certificate of registration to prescribe controlled substances.

 Felons with drug offenses involving illegal drugs actually have a better chance for medical school admission than those involving prescription medications.

-An important consideration for those felons wanting to pursue a medical career is to go through the legal process of having their record expunged.
-This shows that the legal system has evaluated their situation as representing one meriting having that criminal record wiped clean.
+Felons who want to become a doctor can go through the legal process of having their record expunged.
+This demonstrates that the legal system has evaluated your situation and that your criminal record has been wiped clean.

 What do you think about this blog post?
-Are you or someone you know been in the situation of trying to become a doctor with a felony?
-What was like for them, and how did they achieve success?
+Have you or someone you know been in the situation of trying to become a doctor with a felony?
+What was that like, and what happened?
 Please tell us in the comments below.